bolsover/DataBrowserForAlibre/README.md

 Once items have been selected, the Alibre files are read and data is shown in the browser.
 Currently, only Alibre Part and Assemblies are available for editing.

+# Columns
+There are so many Alibre design extended properties it is quite likely users don't use them all.
+By right clicking the table header, you can select which columns to display by default.
+Once you are happy with the display, click the 'Save State' button and the arrangement will be saved to file (%AppData%/DataBrowser/table.settings)

+# Part numbering
+The Part # column is available for editing in the same way as other text based columns.
+Alternatively you can use the Part numbering feature to automatically re-number all selected Part and Assembly files.

+# Copy to all selected
+When checked, edits in one column/field are copied to all other selected parts and assemblies.

 # Materials
 Material changes can only be applied to Part files.
 When selecting a part for a material edit, the popup material selector does not currently select the exiting material from the dialog.